XanaGA/MPI-Neural-Network/README.md

 - Number of neurons per layer
 - Number of outputs
 - Desired outputs
+You can find examples in this repository such as `tiny_nn.txt`, `small_nn.txt`, or `big_nn.txt`.

 ## Limitations

 Please note the following limitations:
 - Currently, only forward pass is implemented.
 - All the hidden layers of the MLP have the same size.
-Only input and output layers are different.
+Only input and output layers can be different.
 - Only Relu and Tanh activation functions are implemented.
 - The inputs should be normalized with mean 0 and standard deviation 1 (for numerical stability).
 - The number of neurons per layer MUST be a multiple of the number of processes.